Lee Ho-jae (actor): Early career

 Lee was born in Seoul and grew up in the Jongno-dong neighborhood.
 He's the eldest of 6 siblings, 3 boys and 3 girls.
 His father had a big business in dyes and pigments.
 Lee didn't plan to be an actor.
 He was an ice hockey player at Whimoon High School in Seoul.
-In the spring of 1960, He was a freshmen in Yonsei University's Department of Political Science and Diplomacy.
+In the spring of 1960, He was a freshman in Yonsei University's Department of Political Science and Diplomacy.
 Because of his good voice, a senior appointed Lee him to read the April 19 Revolution Manifesto in student protest, but that incident made Lee expelled from university.
-He was wandering for two years, then in autumn 1962, he decided to enter newly established Korean Theater Academy, founded by Dongnang Yoo Chi-jin (1905-1974) which was predecessor of today Department of Theater and Film of Seoul Institute of the Arts.
+He was wandering for two years, then in autumn 1962, he decided to enter newly established Korean Theater Academy, founded by Dongnang Yoo Chi-jin (1905–1974) which was predecessor of today Department of Theater and Film of Seoul Institute of the Arts.
 Class of 1962 was the first batch from the academy.
 Lee's fellow classmate included Shin Gu, Jeon Moo-song, Ban Hyo-jeong (who did not graduate), and playwright Yoon Dae-seong.

-In 1963, Lee debuted on stage at the Myeongdong National Theater in 1963 as Lenny Small in Of Mice and Men by John Steinbeck, produced by theater company belong to his friend Kim Bul-rae (former professor at Hongik University).
-Kim coaxed Lee into joining the play in exchange of free drinks at his mom's bar.
+In 1963, Lee made his stage debut as Lenny Small in John Steinbeck's Of Mice and Men at the Myeongdong National Theater.
+The production was produced by a theater company owned by his friend, Kim Bul-rae (currently a former professor at Hongik University).
+In exchange for free drinks at his mother's bar, Kim convinced Lee to join the play.